Associate of Applied Science Degree

 Purpose: The two-year associate degree in radiography is designed to provide a quality entry-level education in radiography through a competency-based clinical and didactic instructional curriculum in diagnostic imaging.
 Graduates of the program will be eligible to take the American Registry of Radiologic Technologists (ARRT) exam for certification.

-Admission Requirements: In addition to admission to the College, there are specific admission requirements for this program.
-These requirements may change on an annual basis, and students can find the most up-to-date information in a booklet which can be found on the program’s web page or in the Admissions and Advising Center and in the Health and Life Sciences Division office.
+Admission Requirements: Requirements may change on an annual basis, and students can find the most up-to-date information in a booklet which can be found on the program’s web page or in the Admissions and Advising Center and in the Health and Life Sciences Division office.
+Completion of general education courses is one of the criteria used to make admissions decisions for this program.